 The most exciting prospect is its ability to help us understand neighbourhoods at scale, which has been a barrier for many traditional data collection methods which rely on surveying.

 Our goal is to change the way we measure city performance, making lovability as simple to measure and understand as liveability, helping city-makers create, plan and build neighbourhoods that people love.

 Imagine Australia experiences a population explosion - what could our cities in 2033 look like?
 This is the hypothetical scenario of Ali Moore’s This is Not A Drill series, made in partnership with the University of Melbourne, Asialink, the Wheeler Centre and the ABC.
-This episode of the series will air on ABC News on Sunday, 18 November September at 10pm.
+This episode is available on ABC iView.

 Banner: Getty Images